Committee on European Union Affairs: List of chairpersons for the committee

-List of vice-speakers for the committee
+List of deputy chairpersons for the committee

 Working methods of the committee

 The Committee on European Union Affairs currently has 17 members.
 In the current term (2018–2022), the Social Democrats have five members, the Moderates four, the Sweden Democrats three, and other parties such as the Green Party, the Center Party, the Left Party, the Liberals and the Christian Democrats all have one member each.
 The EU Committee has more alternates than in the “ordinary” professional committees (41 of them as of 7 September 2011).
 The parties try to cover the committees most affected by EU issues with the appointments of members and alternates.

 The Committee usually meets with the government on Fridays based on the agenda items that come up at the Council of Ministers' meetings the following week.
 It is often difficult to know exactly which issues will be the subject of negotiations in the Council of Ministers, as the preparations in COREPER conclude shortly before the meeting and it is only then that points being raised at the Council of Ministers are made known.
 Normally, the responsible minister (or state secretary) reports back from the previous cabinet meeting and then goes through the agenda for next week's meeting.
 In the following, the members can then discuss with the government the Swedish position proposed by the government on the issue.
 The members or parties that do not share the government's view on the issue are expected to clarify this.
 According to practice, it is in the EU committee that Sweden's negotiating position is determined.
 The Speaker of the Committee concludes each consultation point by stating whether there is a majority for the government's position on the issue or not.